patrick-blom/firefly_luciferin_wiki/Very-fast-capture.md

 Screen capturing is pretty slow and very CPU intensive in Windows systems (Linux is much more efficient in this regard), for this reason I wrapped the Windows GDI32 C class using [Java Native Access](https://github.com/java-native-access/jna) to access Windows hardware acceleration.

 This API captures and delivers captured frames in GPU memory.
-It's fast but not enough for my tastes because it adds a little bit of lag to the mouse and is a CPU hog.

 If you are running Windows 8 or Windows 10 you can use `Desktop Duplication API (DDUPL)`, it's the fastest implementation yet, no lag, no stutter, very small usage of resources.
 DDUPL is accessed via [JNA](https://github.com/java-native-access/jna) using the [GStreamer bindings for Java](https://gstreamer.freedesktop.org/bindings/java.html).